-Evaluating the model’s performance is important in picking the simplest algorithm for the work and to be ready to estimate how the model will perform in real world .
+Evaluating the model’s performance is important in picking the simplest algorithm for the work and being ready to estimate how the model will perform in the real world.
 As Box said, a model that’s wrong can still be useful.

 Deploying in production and monitoring

 Often, once we deploy a model, we find ourselves with more data.
-Furthermore, the performance of our model isn’t bound to be an equivalent when deployed in production.
+Furthermore, the performance of our model isn’t bound to be equivalent when deployed in production.
 This will flow from to some implementation issues or mistakes that happened during the evaluation process.
 Those two points mean that the primary version of your solution is usually up for improvement.
-Starting with simple solutions (that are often improved via iterations) is an important concept for agile programming and may be a paramount concept for machine learning.
-This whole process, from understanding the matter to monitoring the continued improvements on the answer , requires tools that allow us to iterate quickly and efficiently.
+Starting with simple solutions (that are often improved via iterations) is an important concept for agile programming and maybe a paramount concept for machine learning.
+This whole process, from understanding the matter to monitoring the continued improvements on the answer, requires tools that allow us to iterate quickly and efficiently.